MilosLjubojevic/LukaDakicFitness/README.md

 # LukaDakicFitness
-A website for private gym
+A website for a presonal trainer